-Plan Design Medical Plan A Medical Plan B Medical Plan C Chiropractic Services Limited to 24 visits per Participant per Calendar Year.
+Plan Design Medical Plan A Medical Plan B Medical Plan C Acupuncture Services Limited to 12 visits per Participant per Calendar Year.
 Subject to Deductible and Coinsurance.
 Services beyond the annual limit are not covered by the Plan regardless of medical necessity.
-Acupuncture Services Limited to 12 visits per Participant per Calendar Year.
-Subject to Deductible and Coinsurance.
-Services beyond the annual limit are not covered by the Plan regardless of medical necessity.
 Dialysis Treatment - Outpatient Paid at 80% of the Usual and Reasonable Charge for Outpatient Dialysis Treatment until the Out of Pocket limit is reached.
 Paid at 100% of the Usual and Reasonable Charge for Outpatient Dialysis Treatment thereafter for the remainder of the Calendar Year Outpatient Occupational, Speech & Hearing Therapy Limited to a total of 24 visits per Participant per Calendar Year for any combination of Occupational, Speech and/or Hearing Therapy.
 Subject to Deductible and Coinsurance.
 Services beyond the annual limit are not covered by the Plan regardless of medical necessity.
 Pre-Admission Testing Paid at 100% of Allowable Charge, subject to the Deductible.
 Second & Third Surgical Opinions Paid at 100% of Allowable Charges, not subject to the Deductible.
 Paid at 100% of Allowable Charges, subject to the Deductible Paid at 100% of Allowable Charges, not subject to the Deductible Diagnostic Testing for Second & Third Surgical Opinions Subject to Deductible and Coinsurance.
-Teladoc consultations \$5 Copay Not subject to Deductible Subject to Deductible and Coinsurance. \$5 Copay Not subject to Deductible Surgery using the Transcarent program Not subject to Deductible Paid at 100% of Allowable Charges See Transcarent Medical Surgery Benefit for travel benefits Subject to Deductible Paid at 100% of Allowable Charges,.
-See Transcarent Medical Surgery Benefit for travel benefits.
-Not subject to Deductible Paid at 100% of Allowable Charges See Transcarent Medical Surgery Benefit for travel benefits Coalition Health Center (CHC) Services \$0 Copay for Preventive Services \$10 Copay per visit No CHC access \$0 Copay for Preventive Services \$10 Copay per visit
+Teladoc consultations \$5 Copay Not subject to Deductible Subject to Deductible and Coinsurance. \$5 Copay Not subject to Deductible Surgery using the Transcarent program Not subject to Deductible Paid at 100% of Allowable Charges See Transcarent Medical Surgery Benefit for travel benefits Subject to Deductible Paid at 100% of Allowable Charges See Transcarent Medical Surgery Benefit for travel benefits.
+Not subject to Deductible Paid at 100% of Allowable Charges See Transcarent Medical Surgery Benefit for travel benefits SWORD offered by Transcarent Virtual Physical Therapy \$0 Copay.
+Not subject to Deductible Subject to Deductible and Coinsurance. \$0 Copay.
+Not subject to Deductible Coalition Health Center (CHC) Services \$0 Copay for Preventive Services \$10 Copay per visit No CHC access \$0 Copay for Preventive Services \$10 Copay per visit